Language-Driven Image Style Transfer: Language-Driven Artistic Style Transfer

 \subsection{Contrastive Reasoning (CR)}

-The above LVA process considers \texttt{LDIST} with a single pair of content image and style instruction.
-However, a content image should be able to transfer to various styles while preserving the same content structure.
-Moreover, related style instructions can apply analogous style patterns to all kinds of content images.
-As shown in Fig.~\ref{fig:clva}, contrastive reasoning (CR) compares content structures or style patterns from transferred results of contrastive pair.
-A contrastive pair consists of two different content images ($\mathcal{C}_1$ and $\mathcal{C}_2$ in Fig.~\ref{fig:clva}) with two reference styles ($\{\mathcal{S}_1, \mathcal{X}_1\}$ and $\{\mathcal{S}_2, \mathcal{X}_2\}$).
-We follow the LVA inference to acquire cross results for pairs of content image and style instruction:
+The content image should transfer to various styles while preserving the same structure.
+Related style instructions can apply analogous style patterns to arbitrary content images.
+As shown in Fig.~\ref{fig:clva}, contrastive reasoning (CR) compares content structures or style patterns from transferred results of contrastive pairs.
+The contrastive pair consists of two different content images $\mathcal{C}_1$ and $\mathcal{C}_2$ with two reference styles $\{\mathcal{S}_1, \mathcal{X}_1\}$ and $\{\mathcal{S}_2, \mathcal{X}_2\}$.
+We follow the LVA inference to acquire cross results for pairs of content images and style instructions: